-Premises and equipment, including leasehold improvements, are carried at cost less accumulated depreciation and amortization.
-JPMorgan Chase computes depreciation using the straight-line method over the estimated useful life of an asset.
-For leasehold improvements, the Firm uses the straight-line method computed over the lesser of the remainder of the lease term, or estimated useful life of the improvements.

-JPMorgan Chase capitalizes certain costs associated with the acquisition or development of internal-use software.
+JPMorgan Chase computes depreciation using the straight-line method over the estimated useful life for buildings and furniture and equipment.
+The Firm depreciates leasehold improvements over the lesser of the remainder of the lease term or the estimated useful life.
+The Firm also capitalizes certain costs associated with the acquisition or development of internal-use software.
 Once the software is ready for its intended use, these costs are amortized on a straight-line basis over the software's expected useful life.
+The estimated useful lives range from 10 to 50 years for buildings and leasehold improvements, and 3 to 10 years for internal-use software and furniture and equipment.

-Impairment is assessed periodically when events or changes in circumstances indicate that the carrying value of an asset may not be fully recoverable.
+Impairment is assessed when events or changes in circumstances indicate that the carrying value of an asset may not be fully recoverable.